-A clearly defined process for successful implementation of EM/ER is critical.
+The need for EM/ER is driven by clearly identified problems.
+Application of EM/ER can in some cases have significant costs and solutions to known problems must be clearly identified that articulate the need for EM/ER before it is pursued.
+Successful implementation of EM/ER requires a well-defined process.
 The process should outline steps for assessing EM/ER needs, development, implementation, and evaluation, with particular emphasis on whether EM/ER could augment or replace existing systems (NOAA 2013b).
-As proposed in NOAA's draft guidance and best practices for EM/ER (NOAA 2013b), the SERO and SEFSC intend to use a six phase process for EM/ER consideration and development (Figure 1).
-Each of these phases, and how SERO and the SEFSC intend to apply them, is further discussed below.
+As proposed in NOAA's draft guidance and best practices for EM/ER (NOAA 2013b), the SERO and SEFSC, in coordination with its partners, intends to use a six phase process for EM/ER consideration and development (Figure 1).
+Each of these phases, and how they will be applied, is further discussed below.